Patient education: Colonoscopy (Beyond the Basics)

 ●Gelatin such as Jell-O (avoid red gelatin)

 To clean the colon, you will take a strong laxative and empty your bowels.
 You may be asked to take the entire preparation the night before the test, or you may be asked to take it in two doses, with the second dose taken four to six hours prior to the colonoscopy.
-Giving the preparation in two "split" doses may help get the colon even cleaner.
-This may require you to awaken early in the morning to complete the preparation.
+Taking the preparation in two "split" doses may help get the colon even cleaner.
+This may require you to wake up early in the morning to complete the preparation.
 The instructions you are given will tell you how you should take the preparation.

-A commonly used preparation is a 4-liter (1 gallon) solution that is purchased at the pharmacy.
-There are several 2-liter (half-gallon) preparations on the market as well.
-Some doctors prefer citrate of magnesia (also called magnesium citrate), a 300 cc (10 ounce) bottle that requires no mixing and is over-the-counter.
+A commonly used preparation is a 4-liter (1 gallon) solution that is purchased at the pharmacy with a prescription.
+There are several low-volume (2- to 3-liter) preparations on the market as well.
+Some doctors prefer citrate of magnesia (also called magnesium citrate), a 300 mL (10 ounce) bottle that requires no mixing and is over-the-counter.
 Packets of powdered laxative are available that are mixed with a smaller volume of water.
-Special laxative pills are available but may not be safe for some patients and require that you contact your doctor for this advice.
+Sodium phosphate-based preparations are now usually avoided due to concerns over safety.

 Refrigerating the solution can make it easier to drink, but do not put ice in the solution since it will melt and you will have to drink even more fluid.
 Drinking the solution through a straw, adding sugar-free powdered flavor packets (eg, Crystal Light), and taking half the preparation the night before and the other half later (four to six hours before your colonoscopy) may also make it easier to drink.
 Drinking this solution may be the most unpleasant part of the exam.
 Watery diarrhea is the desired result.
 This may occur shortly after drinking the solution or may be delayed for several hours.
 The end result should be diarrhea that looks like urine.
 If you become nauseated or vomit while drinking the solution, call your doctor or nurse for instructions.
 Tips that can help with nausea and vomiting include temporarily stopping drinking the solution, walking around, and resuming drinking at a slower pace.
 (See "Bowel preparation for colonoscopy and flexible sigmoidoscopy in adults".)